What I love about the new cottage house cookie cutter is it can be decorated in any style you wish. There's just so many styles to choose from!

 The Decorating Process

-For the colors used for these Easter truck cookies, you will need the following suggested colors:
+For the colors used for these cottage cookies, you will need the following suggested colors:

 - Light Blue royal icing (I used just a tiny touch of Americolor Wedgewood.)